Last updated: May 15, 2020

 - In your browser, navigate to

-Will the Elasticsearch database clustering be configured during the deployment?
+Does KaaS configure the Elasticsearch database clustering for the deployment?#

-By default, Rackspace KaaS is deployed with three Elasticsearch containers.
-If more Elasticsearch instances are required, you can request that your Account Manager increase the replica count of the Elasticsearch containers to a required number.
+By default, we deploy Rackspace KaaS with three Elasticsearch containers.
+If you need more Elasticsearch instances, you can ask your Account Manager to increase the replica count of the Elasticsearch containers.

 Yes.
-Every Rackspace Kubernetes-as-as-Service installation uses nova VMs that run a hardened Linux OS (Container Linux) that has log rotation enabled.
-However, this functionality is not exposed to end users.
+Every Rackspace KaaS installation uses nova VMs that run a hardened Linux® OS (Container Linux) that has log rotation enabled.
+However, Rackspace KaaS does not expose this functionality to end-users.

-Currently, the EFK stack that includes Fluentd as a fully managed service.
-If you need to customize your deployment, contact your Account Manager to provide your use case and work with support to enable the required customization.
+Currently, the EFK stack includes Fluentd as a fully managed service.
+If you need to customize your deployment, contact your Account Manager to provide your use case and work with Support to enable the required customization.

-Can you help me create and troubleshoot my YAML files and troubleshoot my Kubernetes deployments?
+Can you help me create and fix my YAML files for my Kubernetes deployments?#

-Currently, node addition and recovery are performed by our Support personnel.
-To request that additional worker nodes be added to your Kubernetes cluster, submit a ticket in your account control panel.
+Currently, Rackspace support personnel add and recover nodes.
+To request the addition of worker nodes to your Kubernetes cluster, submit a ticket in your account Control Panel.